 Softscape Design: Softscape refers to the living elements in the landscape, such as plants, trees, shrubs, and grass.
 Landscape architects select appropriate plant species based on factors like climate, soil type, and maintenance requirements.
 Planting design enhances aesthetics and ecosystem health.

-Environmental Sustainability: Landscape architects play a vital role in promoting environmental sustainability.
+Environmental Sustainability: The architects play a vital role in promoting environmental sustainability.
 They incorporate strategies like water conservation, use of native plants, stormwater management, and minimizing environmental impact in their designs.

-Ecological Restoration: Landscape architects often work on projects that involve restoring degraded ecosystems.
+Ecological Restoration: Architects often work on projects that involve restoring degraded ecosystems.
 They design landscapes that promote biodiversity, habitat creation, and the restoration of natural processes.

 Public Spaces and Social Interaction: Landscape architects design public spaces that encourage community engagement and social interaction.
 This can include seating areas, play spaces, gathering spaces, and event venues.